NIST SPECIAL PUBLICATION 1800-12B

 The NCCoE developed a collaborative team uniquely qualified to create two example implementations of DPCs.
 We partnered with the subject matter experts who wrote NIST SP 800-157 to better understand its requirements and to ensure that the integrations of commercial products were within the document’s guidelines.

 For an organization that is planning and looking for solutions to issue DPCs to its workforce, the example implementations described in this guide will help the organization navigate through the various options by:

 - providing visibility into how the different device vendors and CMS vendors are implementing solutions for storing the credentials

-- demonstrating the use of managed services for the DPC issuance and lifecycle management
+- demonstrating the use of managed services for the DPC issuance and life-cycle management

-- demonstrating an integration with an Enterprise Mobility Management (EMM) solution
+- demonstrating integration with an EMM solution

 2. How to Use This Guide¶

 This NIST Cybersecurity Practice Guide demonstrate standards-based reference designs and provides users with the information they need to replicate the DPC example implementations.
 These reference designs are modular and can be deployed in whole or in part.

 This guide contains three volumes: